 - A video of a wine glass orchestra or harp

 - You can see more of the Tacoma Narrows bridge in this video.There's a 2006 American Journal of Physics article by Green and Unruh on a more careful modeling of the Tacoma Narrows bridge.
-APS News recently had a piece on this as well, where they remind us that the original accidfent report pointed out the non-resonant behavior of the bridge.
+(This link is to the arXiv where many phsyics papers are availabel without charge.)
+Last year APS News published a piece on this and the authors reminded us that the original accident report pointed out the non-resonant behavior of the bridge.

 - Fun can be had exciting the different modes of a suspension bridge.
 Here's an example at Messiah College.

 - Check out this comic on resonance.